toddfoster/toddfoster.github.com/stt2020-palm.md

 ---
-title: The Sunday of the Passion: Palm Sunday
+title: The Sunday of the Passion --- Palm Sunday
 layout: liturgy
 ---

 # The Sunday of the Passion: Palm Sunday
 _according to the Book of Common Prayer (p.
 270)\\
 5 April 2020_